 Now the man Moses was very meek, more than all people who were on the face of the earth.Numbers 12:3 ESV

-Moses watched his heart.
-He kept guard over his heart and his thoughts and obeyed the Torah or Law in order to prevent anything (uncleanness) from coming between him and the Father.
+Moses kept guard over his heart and thoughts and obeyed the Torah or Law to prevent uncleanness from coming between him and the Father.

 The Lord your God will raise up for you a prophet like me [Moses] from among you, from your fellow Israelites.Deut.
 18:5

 According to John 5:46, Jesus told the people accusing Him that Moses wrote about Him.
-He was/is the Prophet like Moses.
+He was and is the Prophet like Moses.
 He came in humility (https://bible.knowing-jesus.com/topics/Humility-Of-Christ).
 Therefore, Jesus is our example of humility.

 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.Phil.
 2:8